-The goal of the campaign is to vaccinate most of (if not all) the AUB community who needs to access the AUB campus by the beginning of the new academic year 2021-22.
+The goal of the campaign was to vaccinate most of (if not all) the AUB community who needed to access the AUB campus by the beginning of the new academic year 2021-22.

-We want the AUB community to regard taking the Pfizer BioNTech COVID-19 (or any other) vaccine as the best way to protect each other and to resume a normal campus life.
+We wanted the AUB community to regard taking the Pfizer BioNTech and Moderna (Spikevax) (or any other) vaccines as the best way to protect each other and to resume a normal campus life.

-- We want the AUB community to understand that the Pfizer-BioNTech vaccine is safe and efficacious to reduce the risk of transmitting COVID-19 and developing serious consequences, such as hospitalizations and deaths.
+- We wanted the AUB community to understand that the Pfizer-BioNTech and Moderna (Spikevax) vaccines are safe and efficacious to reduce the risk of transmitting COVID-19 and developing serious consequences, such as hospitalizations and deaths.

-- We want the AUB community to register for the vaccine and book an appointment to take two doses by the end of the summer 2021 term, or as soon as possible.
+- We wanted the AUB community to register for the vaccine and book an appointment to take two doses by the end of the summer 2021 term, or as soon as possible.

-The vaccination campaign follows a phased approach, based on a priority segmentation of the AUB community
+The vaccination campaign followed a phased approach in 2021, based on a priority segmentation of the AUB community

-Phase 1: June 18‒July 9* for faculty, staff, and students who need access to campus for summer activities
+Phase 1: June 18‒July 9 for faculty, staff, and students who needed access to campus for summer activities

-Phase 2: July 12‒23* for faculty, staff, and students who need access in the fall term
+Phase 2: July 12‒23 for faculty, staff, and students who needed access in the fall term